- Associate Professor, Industrial Design

 - Program Director, Industrial Design

-Betsy Barnhart, IDSA, is an assistant professor and program director of industrial design, and the program director for the Multicultural Design Scholars Program (MDSP) at the University of Kansas.
+Betsy Barnhart, IDSA, is an Associate Professor and Program Director of Industrial Design, and the program director for the Multicultural Design Scholars Program (MDSP) at the University of Kansas.
 She is also a leader of the Industrial Design Society of America's (IDSA) Diversity, Equity, and Inclusion Council (DEIC) and serves on the advisory council for the IDSA Women in Design Committee.
 Betsy was the recipient of the IDSA's Young Educator of the Year Award in 2020.

 Betsy's research focuses on addressing inequities in industrial design: specifically, the under-representation of women in practice, design leadership, and education.
 She is gathering core data to better assess the status of women and minorities in industrial design practice and conducting skills assessments internationally to show disparities in learning outcomes for women and minorities in industrial design education.
-She is also an accomplished sporting goods designer with over fifteen years of industrial design experience and continues her professional practice designing lacrosse and field hockey equipment for Nike and STX lacrosse, having received several patents for her design work.
+She is also an accomplished sporting goods designer with over fifteen years of industrial design experience and continues her professional practice designing sporting goods equipment, having received several patents for her design work.

 Before joining the University of Kansas, Betsy was an assistant professor at Iowa State University and taught at Towson University and the Rochester Institute of Technology.
 Prior to teaching, she was the design manager at STX, a licensee of Nike, and worked as an industrial designer at Newell Brands and at Sardi Design.
 She is an active member of the Industrial Designers' Society of America.